Search by Keyword

 The “Sgt.
 Pepper” album was first released on compact disc on September 21st, 1987, this time including the dog whistle and “inner groove” as the British version always had.
 The album was then remastered and re-released on September 9th, 2009.

 On October 10th, 1988, the song was released as a feature of the album “Imagine: John Lennon,” which was the soundtrack of the documentary film of the same name.
-Peaking respectably at #31 on the Billboard album charts, the version of “A Day In The Life” included therein appeared for the first time from the February 23rd, 1967 stereo mix before the cross-fade with “Sgt.
+Peaking respectably at #31 on the Billboard album chart, the version of “A Day In The Life” included therein appeared for the first time from the February 23rd, 1967 stereo mix before the cross-fade with “Sgt.
 Pepper (Reprise)” was done, thereby eliminating the crowd cheering from the previous track.
 Therefore, for the first time, we could clearly hear John’s acoustic guitar introduction from the original "take four."

 On September 20th, 1993, the “1967-1970” album was released on compact disc for the first time, “A Day In The Life” including the uncut stereo mix as used on the above “Imagine” soundtrack.
 The remastered versions of all of these songs were then included on a “remastered” version of this release on August 10th, 2010.